tink-ab/tink-link-ios/USAGE.md

 thirdPartyAppAuthenticationTask.handle()
 ```

 If the third party authentication couldn't be handled by the `ThirdPartyAppAuthenticationTask`, you need to handle the `AddCredentialsTask` completion result and check for a `ThirdPartyAppAuthenticationTask.Error`.
-This error can tell you if the user needs to download the thirdparty authentication app.
+This error can tell you if the user needs to download the third party authentication app.

-Here is how you can prompt the user to download the third party app if it is not currently installed on the device:

 ```swift
 let alertController = UIAlertController(title: thirdPartyAppAuthenticationTaskError.errorDescription, message: thirdPartyAppAuthenticationTaskError.failureReason, preferredStyle: .alert)